South Korean prosecutors seek to arrest Samsung heir

-Prosecutors have issued an arrest warrant for Samsung's heir apparent over allegations of bribery, perjury and embezzlement.
+Prosecutors are seeking an arrest warrant for Samsung's heir apparent over allegations of bribery, perjury and embezzlement.

 The move against Samsung Electronics Vice Chairman Lee Jae-yong on Monday is part of an investigation into a massive political corruption scandal that has shaken South Korea's political and business elites.

-Note: Correction: An earlier version of this story misstated the status of the arrest warrant for Lee Jae-yong.